equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 ## Reasons why I don't use it anymore

-Reason why I stopped using Chromebook was partly due to keyboard fauthy on my Chrombook.
+Reason why I stopped using Chromebook was partly due to keyboard faulty on my Chrombook.
 One thing to remmember is that Chromebooks are cheap so simetimes the hardware suffers due to the price.
 After that it took me a while to schedule a replacement it so I kinda switch to old PC habits.

-During that time I also changed my job to contracting, where I'm doing butload of DevOps using Docker.
-I'm a proponent of idea that [Docker images should be build on developer machine not in the cloud](http://www.eq8.eu/blogs/17-to-docker-build-image-or-not-to-docker-build-image-in-the-cloud) therefore I needed to swith back to Ubuntu.
+During that time I also changed my job to contracting, where I'm using a lot Docker.
+I'm a proponent of idea that [Docker images should be build on developer machine not in the cloud](http://www.eq8.eu/blogs/17-to-docker-build-image-or-not-to-docker-build-image-in-the-cloud) therefore I needed to switch back to Ubuntu.

-To be honest even this was not argument to switch from Chromebook, as I could just build my Docker images on a larger AWS VM, however you know how new contracts are, they expect miracles from you the first day, that's why I switch to enviroment I'm fimilar several years and I am the most productive (Linux).
+To be honest even this was not argument to switch from Chromebook, as I could just build my Docker images on a larger AWS VM, however you know how new contracts are, they expect miracles from you the first day, that's why I switch to enviroment I'm familiar several years and I am the most productive (Linux).